Traverse City Area Public Schools: West Senior High School

 Traverse City West Senior High School is Traverse City's second comprehensive high school.
 It was opened in 1997 after overcrowding at the former Traverse City Senior High School.
-Since 2014, the school's principal has been Joe Esper, who took over from Joseph Tibaldi.
-It enrolls 1,471 students, making it the largest high school in Michigan north of Kent County.
+The school's principal is Brian Guiney, who has served since 2025.
+It enrolls 1,384 students, making it the largest high school in Michigan north of Kent County.
 Its athletic teams are known as the Titans.

 Traverse City High School

 TCAPS offers alternative education at Traverse City High School.
 The school is located on Three Mile Road at the site of the former East Bay Elementary School.
-Despite having no athletic teams, the school's students are referred to as the "Mavericks".
-Its principal is Lance Morgan.
+Despite having no athletic teams, the school's students are referred to as the "Mavericks", and its colors are maroon and gold.
+Its principal is Jennifer Ciolek.

 Middle schools

 TCAPS has two middle schools, serving grades 6, 7 and 8.